 Command Hooks

 Command hooks run a shell command.
-Event data is passed as JSON on stdin, and the command can return JSON on stdout to control the outcome.
-Input (stdin):| Output field | Description |
+Event data is passed as JSON on stdin, and the command can return JSON on stdout to control the outcome (see Output format below).
+Input (stdin):DEVIN_PROJECT_DIR environment variable is automatically set to the project root directory.

 See Using the Matcher for the built-in tool names and MCP tool name format you can match.